Bombing of Prague: 15 November 1944

 At noon on 15 November 1944, an estimated twelve bombs were dropped by two aircraft of unknown origin (probably American) on the municipal power plant (about 300 metres west of today's Nádraží Holešovice metro station).
 The facilities were undamaged.
 Four bombs exploded in front of an outhouse, however, injuring fifteen employees.
 In nearby homes, people standing by windows were said to have been killed by splinters.
 About three bombs fell into the coal stockpile of the power plant and were later defused.

 The November bombing was probably unintentional.
 An attack on ČKD factories in Vysočany and Libeň was planned for October 30, but never took place.

 14 February 1945

 Raid

 On 14 February 1945, the US Army Air Forces carried out an air raid over Prague.
 According to American pilots, it was the result of a navigation mistake: at the same time, a massive bombing of Dresden was under way, 120 km north-west from Prague.

 Forty B-17 Flying Fortresses of the Eighth Army Air Force dropped about 152 tons of bombs on many populated areas of Prague.
 The carpet-bombing hit Vyšehrad, Zlíchov, Karlovo náměstí, Nusle, Vinohrady, Vršovice and Pankrác.
 The bombing resulted in the deaths of 701 people and the wounding of 1,184.
 About one hundred houses and historical sites were totally destroyed and another two hundred were heavily damaged.
-All the casualties were civilians and not one of the city's factories, which might have been of use to the Wehrmacht, were damaged.
+All the casualties were civilians and not one of the city's factories, which might have been of use to the Wehrmacht, was damaged.